History of Chewing: Sage, Clove, Houseleek and …

 Chewing in ancient cultures

-Different cultures have had unique chewing practices.
-For example, the ancient Greeks chewed mastic gum, derived from the resin of the mastic tree, for its digestive benefits and to freshen breath.
-In India, neem twigs were chewed for their antibacterial properties, helping to maintain oral health.
+Different cultures have developed unique chewing habits over time.
+For instance, the ancient Greeks chewed mastic gum, a resin from the mastic tree, to help with digestion and combat bad breath.
+In India, people traditionally chewed neem twigs due to their antibacterial properties, which help prevent oral diseases.

 Sage Chewing: A Natural Healer